denizydmr07/average-imdb-scores-by-actors-actresses/README.md

   - From the name.basics,

-    1. I deleted all the rows which 'primaryProfession' column does NOT include keywords actor or actress (primary professions soundtrack, writer, composer, producer, director etc. are excluded for the table).
+    1. I deleted all the rows which 'primaryProfession' column does NOT include keywords actor or actress (primary professions soundtrack, writer, composer, producer, director etc. are excluded in the table).
-    2. I deleted all the people whose birthYear is null, which indicates that there is no sufficent data about them.
+    2. I deleted all the people whose birthYear is null, which indicates that there is no sufficient data about them.

   - From the title.principals,